Semi-orthogonality in Fukaya-Seidel mirrors to blowups of abelian varieties: A-side semi-orthogonal decomposition

-for a suitable $\tau$ depending on two parameters.
-Continuation maps count these solutions. \item Rescale the curve to obtain a solution to the Cauchy-Riemann equation. \end{enumerate} \item Deduce results for elliptic operators which are needed to show that the continuation map moduli space in Equation \eqref{eq:strip_moduli} can be counted. \begin{enumerate} \item A 0-dimensional manifold: A regular $J$ exists, meaning the linearization of the Cauchy-Riemann operator at each $u$ in the moduli space is surjective.
-This is a standard argument provided curves are shown to have a dense set of \emph{somewhere injective} points. \item Compact: this follows from Gromov compactness.
-This is a standard argument provided there's a maximum principle that the curves in the moduli space \emph{stay in a compact subset} for a given homology class $[u]$. \end{enumerate} \end{enumerate}
+for a suitable $\tau$ depending on two parameters (different from the $\tau$ used to denote the complex parameter on $X$).
+Continuation maps count these solutions. \item Show that the continuation map moduli space in Equation \eqref{eq:strip_moduli} can be counted. \begin{enumerate} \item A 0-dimensional manifold: By Fredholm theory, it suffices to show that a regular $J$ exists.
+This means that the linearization of the Floer operator in Equation \eqref{eq:perturbed_Floer} is surjective.
+This is a standard argument provided curves $u$ in the moduli space are shown to have a dense set of somewhere injective points, which follows from the choice of perturbation $\tau$. \item Compact: this follows from Gromov compactness.
+This is a standard argument provided there's a maximum principle that the curves $u$ in the moduli space stay in a compact subset for a given relative homotopy class $[u]$.
+This follows from rescaling the curve to obtain a solution to the elliptic Cauchy-Riemann equation $(du)^{0,1}=\overline{\dd}_J(u) = \frac{1}{2}(du + J \circ du \circ j)=0$ which satisfies a maximum principle on the interior, and then a boundary analysis for the boundary. \end{enumerate} \end{enumerate}

-We follow the methodology of \cite[Chapter 3]{AA24}, noting that we have no $X_H$ term since we have no wrapping in the fiber.
-Another related setting is that of \cite[\textsection 8.6]{GPS24}, since curves projected to the base are then in an exact symplectic manifold.

 Let $\Sigma = \bD \backslash\{p,q\}$, the complement of two points on the boundary of a disc, which is biholomorphic to $\bR \times [0,1]$.
 Let $s$ be the coordinate on $\bR$.
-We count pseudo-holomorphic strips $\Sigma \to Y^0$ with Lagrangian boundary conditions that, under $W_0$, have prescribed wrapping behavior according to the piecewise-defined Hamiltonian in Equation \eqref{eq:Hamilt}. \begin{definition} The moving Lagrangian boundary used to define the continuation maps is
+A continuation map, roughly, counts pseudo-holomorphic strips $\Sigma \to Y^0$ with moving Lagrangian boundary conditions that, under $W_0$, have prescribed wrapping behavior according to the piecewise-defined Hamiltonian in Equation \eqref{eq:Hamilt}. \begin{definition} The moving Lagrangian boundary used to define the continuation maps is

 where $\tilde\chi: \bR \to [0,1]$ is a smooth monotonically decreasing function, constant near $-\infty$ and $+\infty$ at 1 and 0 respectively, and $\tilde \epsilon$ is small. \end{definition}